atelechev/fen2chessboard/README.md

 * Flip the board by adding <code>/b</code> or <code>/B</code> to the URL.
 Default is the view for White (<code>/w</code> or <code>/W</code> is implicit at the end of the URL, but may be added).

 * Request a specific size of the image by adding <code>;size=X</code> to the URL, where <code>X</code> is the number of pixels for the height or the width of the diagram.
-Diagrams are square, so there is no need to have two parameters for that.
+Diagrams are square, so there is no need to have two separate parameters for that. <code>size=0</code> is interpreted as default size, which corresponds to the size of the source chess board image.

 * Request a specific graphic style for the image by adding <code>;style=N</code> to the URL, where <code>N</code> is the name of the style.
 Diagram graphic styles may be created and configured at any moment, without the need to change the code of the application.
 To modify an existing style or create a new one, please <a href="https://github.com/atelechev/fen2chessboard/tree/master/components/styles">check the documentation</a>.